scrtlabs/protocol/docs/source/SystemDesign.rst

 1. **ComputeTask**:
 Gives workers the parameters of a computation task

-   a. **callable:** A variation of method signature (see Ethereum ABI [3]_) of a public function of the Dapp contract which contains the computation logic (callable).
+   a. **callable:** A variation of method signature (see `Ethereum ABI <https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI#function-selector-and-argument-encoding>`__ ) of a public function of the Dapp contract which contains the computation logic (callable).
 The only variation is an additional prefix which flags encrypted values.
 The type of each encrypted argument must have a *“_”* prefix in the signature.
 For example, if the first argument of *baz(uint32,bool)* is encrypted, the signature becomes *baz(_uint32,bool)*.
    b. **callableArgs:** The encrypted argument value(s) of the callable function.
 These inputs must be encrypted a priori (see Client section below).
 They cannot be provided in the clear.
 Their original types will be inferred from the callable function definition.
 In the Coin Mixing example, it is an array of encrypted destination addresses.
    c. **callback:** The method signature (see Ethereum ABI) of a public function of the Dapp contract which the worker calls when committing the results.
    d. **preprocessors**: A list of well-known preprocessor functions which will inject calculated arguments at runtime (when the callable function runs in the EVM).
 For example, a “random” pre-processor might inject an array of random integers for shuffling.